The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Simulations

-Table \ref{tab:MLE_sim} shows that the MLE gives unbiased results for every $\delta$ and settles down (about $N = 100$) to an asymptotic variance, which is increasing with $\delta$.
-Assuming $\mu_x$ and $\sigma_x$ to be known is unrealistic and thus these finite sample properties are only an indication of the behaviour of the full MLE, $\widehat{\theta}_{MLE}$.
-Nevertheless the results are very remarkable for the extremely heavy-tailed data ($\delta > 1$), for which typically statistical methods break down.
-One explanation in this behaviour lies in the particular form of the likelihood function \eqref{eq:loglik_delta_z} and its gradient \eqref{eq:derivative_equal_0} (Theorem \ref{thm:MLE_delta}).
-Although both depend on $\mathbf{z}$, they only do so via $W_{\delta}\left( \mathbf{z} \right) = \mathbf{u} \sim \mathcal{N}(0,1)$.
-Hence as long as $\delta$ is in a sufficiently small neighborhood of the true $\delta$ \eqref{eq:loglik_delta_z} and \eqref{eq:derivative_equal_0} are functions of almost Gaussian RVs and thus standard asymptotic results still apply.
+Table \ref{tab:MLE_sim} shows that the MLE is unbiased for every $\delta$ and settles down (about $N = 100$) to an asymptotic variance, which is increasing with $\delta$.
+Assuming $\mu_x$ and $\sigma_x$ to be known is unrealistic and thus these finite sample properties are only an indication of the behavior of the joint MLE, $\widehat{\theta}_{MLE}$.
+Nevertheless they are very remarkable for extremely heavy-tailed data ($\delta > 1$), where standard statistical methods typically break down.
+One explanation in this behavior lies in the particular form of the likelihood \eqref{eq:loglik_delta_z} and its gradient \eqref{eq:derivative_equal_0} (Theorem \ref{thm:MLE_delta}).
+Although both depend on $\mathbf{z}$, they only do so through $W_{\delta}\left( \mathbf{z} \right) = \mathbf{u} \sim \mathcal{N}(0,1)$.
+Hence as long as $\widehat{\delta}_{MLE}$ is sufficiently close to the true $\delta$, \eqref{eq:loglik_delta_z} and \eqref{eq:derivative_equal_0} are functions of almost Gaussian RVs and standard asymptotic results should still apply.

-\subsection{Estimating all parameters jointly}
+\subsection{Estimating All Parameters Jointly}

-Here we consider the more realistic scenario where also $\mu_x$ and $\sigma_x$ are unknown.
-Similarly to the previous section, we consider various sample sizes ($N=50, 100, 250$, and $1000$) and different degrees of heavy tails, $\delta \in \lbrace 0, 1/10, 1/3, 1, 1.5 \rbrace$, each one representing a particularly interesting situation: i) Gaussian data (does additional - superfluous - estimation of $\delta$ affect other estimates?), ii) slightly heavy-tailed data, all moments $< 10$ exist, iii) fourth moments do not exist anymore, iv) non-finite variance, v) non-existing mean, vi) extremely heavy-tailed data (does the MLE provide useful estimates at all?).
+Here we consider the realistic scenario where $\mu_x$ and $\sigma_x$ are also unknown.
+We consider various sample sizes ($N=50$, $100$, and $1000$) and different degrees of heavy tails, $\delta \in \lbrace 0, 1/3, 1, 1.5 \rbrace$, each one representing a particularly interesting situation: \begin{inparaenum}[i)] \item Gaussian data (does additional - superfluous - estimation of $\delta$ affect other estimates?), \item fourth moments do not exist anymore, \item non-existing mean, \item extremely heavy-tailed data -- can we get useful estimates at all? \end{inparaenum}

-\begin{remark}[Computational problems with Lambert's $W$ function] For the joint estimation, numerical overflow problems became much more frequent in the estimation if the true $\delta$ was set to larger values than $2$.
-Hence the largest $\delta$ considered here is $\delta = 1.5$.
-While this issue has been reported to the authors of the \texttt{gsl} package, it still remains unresolved.

-Again optimization is restricted to $\delta \geq 0$ for Lambert W MLE and IGMM.
-Due to numerical problems in IGMM, it is also restricted to a search in $\delta \leq 10$. \end{remark}